Mastering TipKit: Basics

 }

-Actually, developers can read or set the value of ParameterRuleTip.$isLoggedIn anywhere in the application using ParameterRuleTip.isLoggedIn, regardless of whether it is in the view.
-TipKit will observe the changes of this value to determine whether to display ParameterRuleTip.
+In reality, developers can read or set the value of ParameterRuleTip.$isLoggedIn anywhere in the application, whether in a view or not.
+TipKit will observe these changes to decide whether to display ParameterRuleTip.

-The state of ParameterRuleTip.isLoggedIn can only be observed in real-time by TipKit and cannot be used as a source of truth for SwiftUI views.
+The state of ParameterRuleTip.isLoggedIn can only be observed by TipKit in real-time and cannot be used as a data source for SwiftUI views.

-First, we need to define an event for Tip, and then determine whether to display Tip based on the quantity and frequency of that event.
+First, we need to define an event for the Tip, and then decide whether to display the Tip based on the frequency and number of occurrences of that event.

 Swift